A clear starting point

 A plain-English 2026 Australian guide for younger first-time investors who want the basics explained before they choose an app, platform, ETF or strategy.

-The guide walks through shares, ETFs, index funds, compound growth, fees, micro-investing apps, CHESS-sponsored ownership, custodial platforms and why super is already an investment portfolio.
+The guide walks through shares, ETFs, index funds, compound growth, micro-investing apps, direct platforms, CHESS-sponsored and custodial ownership, platform fees and why super is already an investment portfolio.

 Inside the guide